DAVE "HENDU" HENDERSON EDUCATION SCHOLARSHIP

-Application Requirements: 250 – 300 word double spaced essay on “How do your educational goals inspire you to live your life like “Every day is a Holiday.””
+Application Requirements: 250 – 300 word double spaced essay on “How does getting an education make you smile everyday?”
 Please include any community service involvement activities.
 (Essay is not to exceed one page)

 Description: Academic Scholarship for high school seniors